Virginia-class submarine: History

-The first full-duration six-month deployment was successfully carried out from 15 October 2009 to 13 April 2010.
+The first full-duration, six-month deployment was successfully carried out from 15 October 2009 to 13 April 2010.
 Authorization of full-rate production and the declaration of full operational capability was achieved five months later.
-In September 2010, it was found that urethane tiles, applied to the hull to damp internal sound and absorb rather than reflect sonar pulses, were falling off while the subs were at sea.
-Admiral Kevin McCoy announced that the problems with the Mold-in-Place Special Hull Treatment for the early subs had been fixed in 2011, then Minnesota was built and found to have the same problem.
+In September 2010, urethane tiles, applied to the hull to dampen internal sound and absorb rather than reflect sonar pulses, were found to be falling off while the boats were at sea.
+Admiral Kevin McCoy announced that the problems with the mold-in-place special hull treatment for the early boats had been fixed in 2011, then Minnesota was built and found to have the same problem.

-In 2013, just as two-per-year sub construction was supposed to commence, Congress failed to resolve the United States fiscal cliff, forcing the Navy to attempt to "de-obligate" construction funds.
+In 2013, just as two-per-year construction was supposed to commence, Congress failed to resolve the United States fiscal cliff, forcing the Navy to attempt to "de-obligate" construction funds.

 In April 2019, the CRS reported that the Navy estimated the cost of a boat was $2.8 billion.
-In July 2023, the CRS reported that the Navy estimates at the present production rate of two boats per year that the cost per boat when equipped with the additional Virginia Payload Module (VPM) mid-body section was $4.3 billion.
+In July 2023, the CRS reported that the Navy estimates at the present production rate of two boats per year that the cost per boat when equipped with the additional Virginia payload module midbody section was $4.3 billion.

-On 14 September 2023, at a Senate confirmation hearing, Admiral Lisa Franchetti said that the US Navy would have to work with builders to raise the rate of production from 1.2/year to 2.2/year to meet the AUKUS target.
+On 14 September 2023, at a Senate confirmation hearing, Admiral Lisa Franchetti said that the Navy would have to work with builders to raise the rate of production from 1.2/year to 2.2/year to meet the AUKUS target.
+However, on 30 May 2026, the three vessels due for Australia in the 2030s, which would have been two second-hand of Block IV and one new of Block VII, were announced to be all second-hand of Block IV.